Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 Jerusalem, (APP - UrduPoint / Pakistan Point News - 10th Nov, 2024) Israeli air strikes killed dozens of people in Lebanon and Gaza Sunday, rescuers and authorities said, ahead of a US deadline for improved aid delivery to the Palestinian territory.

-Rescuers in Gaza said 13 children were among 30 people killed by Israeli strikes in the territory's north.
+Rescuers in the Gaza Strip said 13 children were among 30 people killed by Israeli strikes in the territory's north.

-At around 6:00 am, "there was a very huge explosion...
-When we arrived here, all the bodies were torn apart," a distraught relative of the Alloush family, Abdullah al-Najjar, said.
+At around 6:00 am, "there was a very huge explosion" at the Alloush family home, said relative Abdullah al-Najjar.

+"When we arrived here, all the bodies were torn apart," the distraught man added.

-Vowing to stop Hamas militants from regrouping in north Gaza, Israel on October 6 began a major air and ground assault.
+Vowing to stop Hamas militants from regrouping in already ravaged north Gaza, Israel on October 6 began a major air and ground assault.

 After the strike in Jabalia, Israel's military said it hit "infrastructure" in which militants were operating and "posed a threat" to troops in the area.

-"Prior to the strike, numerous steps were taken to mitigate the risk of harming civilians, including the use of aerial surveillance and precise intelligence," a military spokesman said.
+"Prior to the strike, numerous steps were taken to mitigate the risk of harming civilians," a military spokesman said.

-Another strike on the Sabra neighbourhood of Gaza City killed five people, Gaza's civil defence agency said.
+Another strike on the Sabra neighbourhood of Gaza City killed five people, the civil defence agency said.

-In Lebanon, the health ministry said an Israeli strike on the village of Almat north of Beirut killed 23 people including seven children on Sunday.
+In Lebanon, the health ministry said an Israeli strike on the village of Almat north of Beirut killed 23 people including seven children.

 "Under the rubble, there are only children, elderly men and women," Hezbollah lawmaker Raed Berro said at the scene, denying Israeli allegations that Hezbollah members or weapons were embedded among civilians.

+The ministry reported at least another 12 dead in strikes on the Baalbek area in the east where Hezbollah has a strong presence.

-In south Lebanon, Israeli strikes killed three Hezbollah-affiliated rescuers, the health ministry also said.
+In the south, Israeli strikes killed three Hezbollah-affiliated rescuers, the ministry said.

-A war monitor also reported that an Israeli strike on an apartment belonging to Hezbollah south of Syria's capital Damascus killed three people.
+A war monitor also reported that an Israeli strike on an apartment belonging to Hezbollah south of Syria's capital Damascus killed seven people.

 Since late September Israel has been engaged in a two-front war after turning its focus north towards Lebanon.

+Benjamin Netanyahu's spokesman said the Israeli prime minister "greenlighted the pager operation in Lebanon" in which hundreds of devices exploded.

+The attacks killed nearly 40 people and wounded some 3,000 others, and preceded Israel's ongoing military operation in Lebanon.

-It has escalated air strikes and sent in ground troops after almost a year of tit-for-tat exchanges of fire with Iran-backed Hezbollah.
+Israel escalated air strikes and later sent in ground troops after almost a year of tit-for-tat exchanges of fire with Iran-backed Hezbollah.
 The Lebanese group said it was acting in support of Hamas.

 Israel's main military backer the United States on October 15 warned that it could withhold some of its billions of Dollars in military assistance unless Israel improves aid delivery to the Gaza Strip within 30 days -- a deadline that expires on Wednesday.